-Submit your application by March 6, 2015.
+The application deadline has been extended due to popular demand.
+The new deadline for all applications is Monday, April 6, 2015.
 Completed early applications have the best chance of securing a spot in the program, securing the first choice of course and securing the best housing options.
-Applications accepted after the deadline of March 6, 2015, are no longer guaranteed to get first choice in class selection.
+Applications accepted after the final deadline of April 6, 2015, are no longer guaranteed to get first choice in class selection.

 Acceptance to the program is based on rolling admissions.
 The program will accept up to 45 students from U.S. law schools.

 Criteria for Admission

 Student must have completed one year of full or part time study from a U.S. law school;

 Student must have a minimum GPA of 2.0;

 Student is academically capable of studying in an intense and condensed study abroad environment and that the student is considered a "good citizen" at his home institution.
 In other words, the student demonstrates the ability to adapt to new environments, is civil, and is flexible and works well with others.

 Student must demonstrate an academic interest in studying in Madrid.

 Student is required to provide a faculty reference who will endorse the student to the program.